kaizhu256/node-utility2/README.md

 shBuild
 # save exit-code
 EXIT_CODE=$?
-# upload build artifacts to github
+# upload build-artifacts to github
 if [ "$TRAVIS" ]
 then
   # if number of commits > 100, then squash older commits